-Meet with stakeholders from each department to understand their specific needs.
-Pinpointing precise pain points will help get people on board with your intranet project, as well as help you start to identify your intranet strategy and requirements.
+Pinpointing precise pain points will help get people on board and help justify a new intranet project, as well as help you identify your intranet strategy and requirements.
 We have a helpful blog post on Communicating your Intranet Requirements.

-A better intranet is possible and achievable!
 Sharing stories and showing examples of successful intranets solving similar problems is a great way to garner support and build momentum.
-In particular, we’ve found case studies from organizations in your industry to be key in getting the intranet project “green light”.
+We’ve found case studies from organizations in your industry to be key in getting the green light for your intranet project.

-Here are a few case studies you may find helpful:
+Here are a few case studies worth checking out:

-Hopefully these four tips will help you overcome a few of the initial hurdles in starting your intranet project!
-Still need some help articulating your business case?
+Hopefully, these four tips will help you overcome a few of the initial hurdles to justify a new intranet project!
+Still, need some help articulating your intranet business case?
 We’d love to talk to you one-on-one about your current intranet situation.